nowtech-common/cpp-logger/README.md

 ## OS interface

-Doxygen docs for `nowtech::LogOsInterface` follows:

-Abstract base class for OS/architecture/dependent log functionality under the Log class.
-These objects can be chained under the containing Log  objects to let logging happen into several sinks.
-The instance directly referenced by the Log object will contain OS thread to let the actual write into the sink(s) happen independently of the logging.
+Abstract base class for OS/architecture-dependent log functionality under the Log class.
 Since this object requires OS resources, it must be constructed during initialization of the application to be sure all resources are granted.